 But still, those kinds of sexism don’t silence us from inside our own skin.
 They may make us feel angry, but they don’t make us feel ashamed.
 They don’t threaten to wall in our hearts, sever us from our bodies, and rot out our voices the way sexual abuse does.

 As director of a creative writing program, I had to deal with firing three different male faculty members—two inherited when I got the job, and one whom I made the mistake of hiring—who had engaged in sexually harassing behavior with students (consensual in two of the cases).
 I am not including their names because I think the university’s termination agreements may forbid it, but most of us in the literary world know of esteemed writers on creative writing faculties who are tolerated in spite of regularly making women students feel sexually uncomfortable or worse.
 When an ordinary eighteen-year-old who has consensual sex with a sixteen-year-old needs to stay on a public sexual offender registry for life, it doesn’t seem right that universities protect the reputations of teachers of creative writing whom numerous vulnerable young writers entrust with their most vulnerable and precious possession–their voice.

 I feel that the only way to free our writers’ voices from the silence of shame is to use them to share our stories.
 That’s why I have decided to speak up and share my own—finally.
 And if you’d like to comment, please do (it is mostly working fine but a couple of people have lost things so if your comment is one you want to keep, please be sure you have a backup before clicking button to offer your comment).
 Thank you for speaking up, speaking out, speaking freely!

 With love and respect,

-This post is the first of a series of three.
+This post is the first of a series.
 The second is Literary Sexual Abuse Part 2: Apologies.
 The final post will offer a poetic ritual of healing.—AF.